-Android app development faces different challenges than iOS app development, but reaps the benefits of the Android infrastructure.
+Android app development faces different challenges than iOS app development but reaps the benefits of the Android infrastructure.
 But why can't I just replicate my iOS app in Android?
 Do I really need to build a new app from the ground up?

 The answer to these questions is that the dev work doesn’t translate directly at all.
 Even the slightest perceivable difference in UI to the consumer takes a ton of development time.
 The difference in programming language means that devs cannot simply copy and paste assets between versions.
 It’s not that this approach is impractical, but in many instances is impossible.
 It’s also important to note the difference in markets.
 The type of app that succeeds in the App Store is not analogous to what will top the charts in Google Play.

-From that fateful day the App Store launched in 2008, the fundamentals of Android and iOS have been in direct competition with each other.
+From that fateful day the iOS App Store launched in 2008, the fundamentals of Android and iOS have been in direct competition with each other.
 Apple phones evolve at an incremental level.
 Every year’s new model (with the recent exception of the X) contains virtually the same feature set, with one new quirk or a horsepower upgrade. iOS apps have the convenience of knowing their platform is ubiquitous and scalable -- an app designed for iPhone 7 will be able to run on the 8 as well as the 6.
-Apple’s dedication to their core tenants has led to sleek, touch-based designs.
+Apple’s dedication to its core tenants has led to sleek, touch-based designs.

 In 2008, Android phones didn't have a modicum of ubiquity.
-Smartphones have become more ubiquitous in the recent years, but the gulf between Android and iPhone model variety is still wide.
+Smartphones have become more ubiquitous in recent years, but the gulf between Android and iPhone model variety is still wide.
 Android apps are built to work on dozens of models, some still using keyboards due to the main competitor for Android being Blackberry.
 This led to a new design focus on efficient interaction and navigability.
 Modern Android phones are now equipped with touch screens, but modern Android apps still prioritize efficiency and organization over sleek design.